 - Never write about thankfulness again until the same time next year.

 At least, that’s how I usually handle it.
 It’s something of a tradition here in America to spend the time leading up to Thanksgiving talking about how important it is to be thankful every day of the year—and then almost immediately forget about it after the fourth Thursday in November.

 So here we are.
 It’s June.
 Thanksgiving for the U.S. is a little under half a year away.
 Let’s throw tradition out the window and do what we don’t normally do this time of the year.

 The thing about thankfulness is that it’s much like a muscle.
 Sure, you might use it reflexively or instinctively from time to time, but if you really want to strengthen it, it’s going to take exercise.

 A long-distance runner doesn’t increase his stamina just by deciding to have more stamina.
 He trains.
 He has a plan.
 He pushes his body through a difficult training regimen with the goal of building his endurance.

 Thankfulness isn’t all that different.
 We don’t get better at thankfulness by just deciding to be better at it.
 We have to train too.
 We have to have a plan.
 We have to push ourselves to be thankful in situations where it doesn’t come naturally.

-An exercise routine
+An exercise routine on thankfulness